 Fortunately, many nursing schools have more than one entry option.
-For example, if you have an associates degree but not a bachelors, you can still find master’s programs that will admit you.
+For example, if you have an associates degree, you can still find master’s programs that will admit you even without a bachelor’s.
 Likewise, you don’t need a master’s to start a doctoral program.
 You can even apply to a grad program without a single nursing degree to your name.
-Of course, in each case, you’ll spend more time in the program than those who have more nursing education.
+Of course, in each case, you’ll spend more time in the program than those who have previous nursing education.

 Not only is nursing a field that truly cultivates professional growth – the high level of organization and internal communication within its academic infrastructure keeps redundancy at a minimum and makes advancing your career as seamless as possible.

 Choose the degree level you are interested in to learn more:

 With almost 3 million jobs, registered nurses occupy the largest health care profession in the United States.
 According to the American Nurses Association, about half of registered nurses (RNs) currently practicing hold either an associate’s degree in nursing (ADN or ASN) or a nursing diploma.
 However, the trend for new nursing students is toward four-year bachelor’s-degree programs.

 This trend has much to do with the fact that nurses with associates degrees are restricted to less specialized roles and that a BSN or higher level of education is being anticipated for professional nurses in the future.